 The Teaching of Reading, and Phonics at Osgodby Primary School

-As of September 2017 we will be teaching a systematic synthetic phonics scheme called Read Write Inc. This scheme has been developed by Ruth Miskin who is a government advisor on the teaching of reading and literacy.
+At Osgodby we employ a systematic synthetic phonics scheme called Read Write Inc. This scheme has been developed by Ruth Miskin who is a government advisor on the teaching of reading and literacy.

 Significant investment in resources and adult training has enabled us to group the children into small classes according to need and teach specific sounds and letters in a fun and engaging way.

 Each session lasts an hour (less for foundation children) with a variety of activities delivered with pace and rigour.